truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/40-linked-discourses-with-moggallana.md

 direct knowledge with help from the Teacher, it's me."

 <!--pg-->
-### N 40.6 A Question About the Dimension of Infinite Consciousness *Viññāṇañcāyatanapañhāsutta*
+### SN 40.6 A Question About the Dimension of Infinite Consciousness *Viññāṇañcāyatanapañhāsutta*

 "They speak of this thing called the 'dimension of infinite consciousness'.
 What is the dimension of infinite consciousness?
 It